- Breastfeeding Basics– Prenatal Breastfeeding Class

 Fridays, 10-11:30 AM

 Fee: No charge; pre-registration is not required; just come!
-If Ann Arbor Public Schools are closed, so are we!
+If Ann Arbor Public Schools are closed for weather concerns, so are we!
 Isn’t it great to live in Michigan!

 Come and meet other women who are breastfeeding their babies!
 This free drop-in group focuses on supporting breastfeeding mothers.
 We provide a space for mothers to come and be with their babies and meet other breastfeeding mothers.
 Have a cup of tea, relax, and chat with others about what’s on your mind.
 Support staff is available to answer any breastfeeding questions with accurate, up-to-date information.
 Moms and babies can come for as many weeks as they need.
 One caveat: This is not a place to solve big breastfeeding problems.
 If you are having a lot of breastfeeding issues, your situation may warrant an individual breastfeeding consult.